7th edition of the "Water4Future" Hackathon dedicated to water resources to find innovative solutions

 An important event

-- Friday February 21: work continues, with the semi-finals starting at 2.30pm and the final at 5pm.
+- Friday, February 21: work continues, semifinals begin at 2:30 p.m. and the final begins at 5 p.m.

-The ICIREWARD Unesco Center
+The UNESCO ICIREWARD Center

 Practical information: